 Instructions

-- Add the cornstarch: In a small bowl, whisk 9 grams cornstarch and ¼ cup of the batter until completely smooth -- there should not be any clumps.
-Add the cornstarch batter back into the mixing bowl, then whisk for about 1 minute until fully incorporated.
-Scrape down the sides of the bowl one last time -- if you see any lumps, continue whisking until smooth.
+- Add the cornstarch: In a small bowl, whisk 9 grams cornstarch and ¼ cup of the batter until completely smooth — there should not be any clumps.
+Whisk the cornstarch mixture back into the batter for about 1 minute until incorporated, scraping down the bowl as needed.

 - Pour the batter into the prepared pan.
 Use a spoon to drizzle 10 grams heavy cream all over the top of the batter.
-Note: If there are any large bubbles, you can poke them with a chopstick to remove them.
+Pop any large bubbles with a chopstick or toothpick.

 Notes

-- Use a scale: For the most accurate results, use a kitchen scale.
+- For the most accurate results, use a kitchen scale.

 - Use room temperature ingredients: The cream cheese and eggs really need to be at room temperature or you will get lumps in the batter.

 - Remove any lumps: For the smoothest texture, you will want to remove any lumps in the batter.
-In addition to using room temperature ingredients, make sure to frequently scrape down the bottom and sides of the mixing bowl to incorporate any streaks of cream cheese.
+Make sure to frequently scrape down the bottom and sides of the mixing bowl to incorporate any streaks of cream cheese.

-- Don 't overbeat the batter: Over mixing the batter can cause the cheesecake to crack!
-I also recommend switching from a stand mixer to hand mixing halfway through to reduce the chances of overbeating.
+- Don’t overbeat the batter: Over mixing the batter can cause the cheesecake to crack!

 Nutrition